McKim, Mead & White: Major works

 Some of their later, classical country houses also enhanced their reputation with wealthy oligarchs and critics alike.
 The Frederick Vanderbilt Mansion (1895–1898) at Hyde Park, New York and White's "Rosecliff" for Tessie Oelrichs (1898–1902) in Newport were elegant venues for the society chronicled by Edith Wharton and Henry James.
-Newly-wealthy Americans were seeking the right spouses for their sons and daughters, among them idle aristocrats from European families with dwindling financial resources.
+Newly wealthy Americans were seeking the right spouses for their sons and daughters, among them idle aristocrats from European families with dwindling financial resources.
 When called for, the firm could also deliver a house-full of continental antiques and works of art, many acquired by Stanford White from dealers abroad.
-Clarence Mackay'sHarbor Hill (1899–1902), demolished in 1949, was probably the most opulent of these flights of fancy.
+Clarence Mackay's Harbor Hill (1899–1902), demolished in 1949, was probably the most opulent of these flights of fancy.
 Though many are gone, some now serve new uses, such as "Florham", in Madison, New Jersey (1897–1900), now the home of Fairleigh Dickinson University.

 New York's City's enormous Penn Station (1906–1910) was the firm's crowning achievement, reflecting not only its commitment to new technological advances, but also to architectural history stretching back to Greek and Roman times.
 McKim, Mead & White also designed the General Post Office Building across from Penn Station at the same time, part of which became an above-ground expansion of Penn Station in 2021.
 The original Penn Station was demolished in 1963–1964 and replaced with a newer Madison Square Garden, in spite of large opposition to the move.